stella-project/stella-micro-template/README.md

 * [git](https://github.com/git-guides/install-git)
 * [python3](https://wiki.python.org/moin/BeginnersGuide/Download)

 Besides a Python distribution like [Anaconda](https://www.anaconda.com/) and an IDE like [PyCharm](https://www.jetbrains.com/de-de/pycharm/) can be helpful.
+Likewise, you should be familiar with [virtual environments](https://docs.python.org/3/tutorial/venv.html).

 ## REST endpoints